 Instead, your goal is to understand their perspective and internalize it, without giving up your own priorities as a PM.

-How to Ramp Up
+How to Ramp Up as a New Product Manager

 As a PM, you’re in control of your own schedule.
-Sometimes, it can be daunting to have all that autonomy - especially if you join a team that does not yet have a formalized ramp up plan for you to rely on.
+Sometimes, it can be daunting to have all that autonomy - especially if you join a team that does not yet have a formalized ramp-up plan for you to rely on.

 Don’t fret!
 Here’s a best-practices set of guidelines for when you should achieve particular objectives.
 It covers the first 90 days; past that, you will have enough context to independently decide what to do for the rest of your tenure as a Product Manager.